lowrycito/handbook/pages/study-manual-general-handbook-29-meetings-in-the-church.md

 Purpose

-Counsel together about the work of salvation and exaltation in the stake (see 1.2).
+Counsel together about God’s work of salvation and exaltation in the stake (see 1.2).

 Participants